Slingexe/hackmud-chat-client/READEME-DOCKER.md

     - Manage Messages
 ```

-Copy (or rename) the example config "configex.json" to "config.json"
+Pull the latest release from [DockerHub](https://hub.docker.com/r/slingexe/hackmud-chat-client)
+`docker pull slingexe/hackmud-chat-client:latest`

+Run the docker with the following command
+`docker run -e TOKEN=token123 -e CLIENTID=12345 -e GUILDID=12345 slingexe/hackmud-chat-client`
+`docker run -e TOKEN=token123 -e CLIENTID=12345 -e GUILDID=12345 -d slingexe/hackmud-chat-client` - For detatched mode
+Note: Once you run the docker once with the Token, ClientId and GuildId arguments you don't have to pass them again unless you want to change them

+To get the three arguments follow these steps
-Copy the bot's discord token to "token" (Application > Bot > Token)
+Copy the bot's discord token (Application > Bot > Token)
-Copy the application's clientID to "clientId" (Application > OAuth > ClientID)
+Copy the application's clientID (Application > OAuth > ClientID)
-Copy the guildID to "guildId" (Turn on dev mode > Right Click guild > CopyID)
+Copy the guildID (Turn on dev mode > Right Click guild > CopyID)
-Run the BOT using `node index.js`

 In hackmud run the command `chat_pass` and copy the result
 In discord send `/settings auth password:"pass"`
 Once it says its successfully set the Token run `/settings setup`, this should create text channels with the users you have on your hackmud account